Skip to main content

 1. Create a normal aggregation metric: We will create a revenue metric in the dataset which will be used later in the definition of the moving metric.

-2. Create a moving average metric: Using the trailing_period() function, we will turn the revenue metric into a moving aggregation that sums revenues over intervals of 3 months, and then divide the sum by 3 to obtain the average value.
+• Using the trailing_period() Function: This function turns the revenue metric into a moving aggregation that sums revenues over intervals of 3 months.
+The sum is then divided by 3 to obtain the average value.

 Implementation